Spectral embedding of weighted graphs: Conclusion

 \section{Conclusion}

 This article provides a statistical interpretation of the spectral embedding of a weighted graph.
 Understanding the asymptotic distribution of this embedding allows an informed choice between different representations of edge weights.
-We have identified cases where this choice is asymptotically immaterial, for example, when the adjacency matrices are equal up to affine transformation.
-In other cases, we find that the choice matters, for example, in a network anomaly detection problem, embedding the matrix of p-values gives inferior results to using threshold or log p-values.
 These determinations are made under a weighted stochastic block model, using size-adjusted Chernoff information as a way to measure the quality of community separation.
-While most discussion focusses on the stochastic block model, one should note that the asymptotic results cover any random graph model where there exists some representation of the edge weights for which the expected adjacency matrix has low rank.
+For example, embedding the matrix of p-values gives inferior results to using threshold or log p-values, under a broad parameter regime.